📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 💬 Step 9: Don’t Flex, Build

-When you finally start earning and investing, don’t turn into “that guy” who buys a car the moment his net worth hits five digits. 🚗💨
+When you finally start earning and investing, don’t turn into “that guy” who buys a car the moment his net worth hits five or six digits. 🚗💨

 The goal isn’t to look rich — it’s to stay rich.